ottorinobruni/SharedBlazorApp/README.md

 # SharedBlazorApp

 This repository contains the source code for the SharedBlazorApp project.
-The goal of this project is to demonstrate the integration of a Blazor WebAssembly component into a WPF application for Microsoft MAUI.
+The goal of this project is to demonstrate the integration of a Blazor WebAssembly component into a WPF application.
+The solution showcases the ability to display a Blazor component within a Windows application, highlighting the synergy between Blazor and WPF.

 ## Contents
 - [Project Description](#project-description)